taipinc/Negev2022/docs/day1.md

 {:toc}

+# Geographic Simulation with Unread Engine and Cesium

+{: .highlight }
+Install Unreal Engine from [https://www.unrealengine.com/en-US/download].

+{: .important }
+While Unreal Engine is intalling - go ahead and open an accound at [Cesium].

 # Using Aerial Photography with QGIS

 QGIS is a free and open-source cross-platform desktop geographic information system application that supports viewing, editing, printing, and analysis of geospatial data.
 All information and images viewed and used within QGIS is georefernced,